11ty/eleventy/docs/meta-release.md

 1. Check it all in and commit
 1. Tag new version
 1. `npm publish --access=public`

-1. Bonus for 0.x branch, make sure it still works in node 8 (see `Temp/eleventy-node-8` sample project)

 ## If Docs branch does not yet exist